Running for Office

 Filed Candidate:

 Any person who has appointed a campaign treasurer, designated a campaign depository for the purpose of depositing campaign contributions, and files for DS-DE 9 (Appointment of Campaign Treasurer) with the filing officer.
-After the DS-DE 9 has been officially filed with the filing officer, this person MAY collect signatures, open a checking account, accept contributions or expend funds.
+AFTER the DS-DE 9 has been officially filed with the filing officer, this person MAY collect signatures, open a checking account, accept contributions or expend funds.

 Candidate Filing Paperwork